ajanderson1/hue_api_explore/README.md

 | `httpx[http2]` | Async HTTP client with HTTP/2 support |
 | `zeroconf` | mDNS bridge discovery |

+Dependencies are managed via Poetry and defined in `pyproject.toml`.

 ## Quick Start

 ### 1. Connect to Your Bridge